rrees/cloud-flask-template/README.md

-# Heroku Flask Template
+# Cloud Python Template

-A template project for getting a Flask application running quickly on Heroku.
+A template project for getting a Flask application running quickly on Fly.

 ## Environment file variables